abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started-devops-gh.md

 ## Let's Get Started with Azure Portal

-1. In the JumpVM, click on the Azure portal shortcut of the Microsoft Edge browser, which is created on the desktop.
+1. In the LabVM, click on the **Azure Portal** shortcut of the Microsoft Edge browser, which is created on the desktop.

       ![](media/gg_5upd.png)